 Note – You can use the water left from cooking the pumpkin.

-Add this paste to the whisked yogurt and mix well.
+Add the coconut paste to the bowl and mix well.

 Transfer the yogurt mixture to a cooking pan.
-Add the cooked pumpkin to the pan and cook the curry on low heat.
+Add the cooked pumpkin to the pan and stir to combine.

-Note – Do not get tempted and increase the heat.
-The yogurt will split if the heat is more.
+Note: Do not get tempted to increase the heat.
+The yogurt will split if the heat is higher.

-For tempering, heat 2 teaspoon coconut oil to a small pan.
+Heat 2 teaspoon coconut oil in a small pan over medium-high heat.

 Pour the tempering over the kuzhambu.
 Mix well and serve hot with rice.